variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 709 16th Street

-Atlas Gallery and John Galt Coffee will host “Photography Collection 2018” featuring a series of photographs taken over the past year by artists Aaron David Best.
-The photographs feature the 3 weeks he spent in Ireland in early 2018 as well as documenting the city of Greeley, Colorado, and it's inhabitants.
+Atlas Gallery and John Galt Coffee will host “Un-phone The World” and “Details” featuring photography by David and Natalie Mash.

 ### Aunt Helen’s Coffee House